-In this month’s member interview series we feature Ross Piper, Chief Field Impact Officer at World Vision Australia.
+In this month’s member interview series, we feature Ross Piper, CEO of Christian Super and ex-Chief Field Impact Officer at World Vision Australia.
 Ross shares his experience with shared value, his background working in mining, investment banking and not-for-profits, and the role he plays at World Vision building market opportunities to support the organisation’s field programming through institutional markets, traditional donors, and innovative partnerships with the private sector.

 What does shared value mean to you?